alepintaudi/music-generation/README.md

 Here is an extract from the paper:

 *Firstly, we quantize each MIDI file to align to the particular time interval thereby eliminating imprecisions of the performer.
-Secondly, we encode the input MIDI file into a T ×P matrix where T is the number of time steps in the song and P is the number of pitches in the instrument (Example, for piano with 88 keys we have 88 pitches).
+Secondly, we encode the input MIDI file into a T×P matrix where T is the number of time steps in the song and P is the number of pitches in the instrument (Example, for piano with 88 keys we have 88 pitches).
 Further, in each value of the matrix we encode the information regarding note using a 2-D vector i.e., [1 1] note articulated, [0 1] note sustained and [0 0] note off.*

 (**Source** - ToneNet : A Musical Style Transfer [https://towardsdatascience.com/tonenet-a-musical-style-transfer-c0a18903c910](https://towardsdatascience.com/tonenet-a-musical-style-transfer-c0a18903c910))